steam3d/MagicPods-Windows/README.md

 The full list of available features and supported headphone models can be found on [help.magicpods.app](https://help.magicpods.app/).

-### ✔ Essentials
+### Essentials

-**Battery Indicator**

-Displays the battery level of AirPods, Galaxy Buds, and most other Bluetooth headphones — in the app, system tray, Windows 11 widget, and Windows 10 live tile.
+* **Battery Indicator**: Displays the battery level of AirPods, Galaxy Buds, and most other Bluetooth headphones — in the app, system tray, Windows 11 widget, and Windows 10 live tile.

-**Ear Detection**

-Automatically pauses playback when you remove an earbud and resumes when you put it back in.
+* **Ear Detection**: Automatically pauses playback when you remove an earbud and resumes when you put it back in.

-**iPhone-Style Popup Animation**

-Shows an animated popup when opening the case — similar to iOS.
+* **iPhone-Style Popup Animation**: Shows an animated popup when opening the case — similar to iOS.
 Compatible with all AirPods models and select Beats headphones.

-**VoiceOver**

-Reads notifications aloud on Windows 10 and 11 — works offline without an internet connection.

-**Audio Streaming**

-Turn your PC into a wireless speaker: stream audio from your iPhone, Nintendo Switch, or any other Bluetooth device.

-**Hotkeys**

-Use customizable hotkeys to quickly manage headphone connections, noise control modes, audio output, Bluetooth, and VoiceOver on Windows 10 and 11.

-**Low Battery Notification**

-Receive alerts when your AirPods, Beats, or Galaxy Buds are running low on battery.

-### ✔ Full AirPods Support with [MagicAAP Driver](https://magicpods.app/magicaap/)

-**Noise Control**

-Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the AirPods or Beats model).

-**Conversation Awareness**

-Automatically lowers media volume on Windows when a conversation is detected.

-**Button Customization**

-Customize actions for AirPods and supported Beats models: assign functions to touch controls and the Digital Crown on AirPods Max — just like on iPhone.

-**Accessibility Features**

-Includes iPhone-like accessibility settings such as adjustable press speed and duration, one-earbud noise cancellation, volume tuning, and more.

-### ✔ Galaxy Buds Support

-**Noise Control**

-Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the Galaxy Buds model).

-**Ear Detection**

-Automatically pauses playback when you remove an earbud and resumes when you put it back in.

-### ✔ Full Support for Fake Airoha AirPods

-**Chip & Firmware Display**

-Shows separate chip and firmware versions for the left and right earbuds.

-**Noise Control**

-Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the specific model).

-**Ear Detection**

-Automatically pauses playback when an earbud is removed and resumes when reinserted.

-**Head Tracking**

-Simulates spatial audio by tracking head movements.

-**Left/Right Sensitivity Control**

-Independently adjust touch sensitivity for each earbud stem.

-**Press Speed**

-Set the tap speed for double and triple-tap gestures.

-**Long Press Duration**

-Customize how long the stem must be held for a long-press action.

-**Enhanced Multipoint Connection**

-Toggle the ability to connect to two devices simultaneously.

-**Wind Noise Reduction**

-Reduce wind noise with adjustable sensitivity (Low, Medium, High).

-**Equalizer**

-Choose from EQ presets: Live Show, Cinema Stereo, Stage Rhythm, Classic.

-**Game Mode**

-Enable low-latency audio for smoother gameplay.

-### ✔ Support for Sony WF-1000XM3, WH-1000XM4

-**Noise Control**

-Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the Galaxy Buds model).
+* **VoiceOver**: Reads notifications aloud on Windows 10 and 11 — works offline without an internet connection.
+* **Audio Streaming**: Turn your PC into a wireless speaker: stream audio from your iPhone, Nintendo Switch, or any other Bluetooth device.
+* **Hotkeys**: Use customizable hotkeys to quickly manage headphone connections, noise control modes, audio output, Bluetooth, and VoiceOver on Windows 10 and 11.
+* **Low Battery Notification**: Receive alerts when your AirPods, Beats, or Galaxy Buds are running low on battery.

+### Full AirPods Support with [MagicAAP Driver](https://magicpods.app/magicaap/)

+* **Noise Control**: Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the AirPods or Beats model).
+* **Conversation Awareness**: Automatically lowers media volume on Windows when a conversation is detected.
+* **Button Customization**: Customize actions for AirPods and supported Beats models: assign functions to touch controls and the Digital Crown on AirPods Max — just like on iPhone.
+* **Accessibility Features**: Includes iPhone-like accessibility settings such as adjustable press speed and duration, one-earbud noise cancellation, volume tuning, and more.

+### Galaxy Buds Support

+* **Noise Control**: Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the Galaxy Buds model).
+* **Ear Detection**: Automatically pauses playback when you remove an earbud and resumes when you put it back in.

+### Full Support for Fake Airoha AirPods

+* **Chip & Firmware Display**: Shows separate chip and firmware versions for the left and right earbuds.
+* **Noise Control**: Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the specific model).
+* **Ear Detection**: Automatically pauses playback when an earbud is removed and resumes when reinserted.
+* **Head Tracking**: Simulates spatial audio by tracking head movements.
+* **Left/Right Sensitivity Control**: Independently adjust touch sensitivity for each earbud stem.
+* **Press Speed**: Set the tap speed for double and triple-tap gestures.
+* **Long Press Duration**: Customize how long the stem must be held for a long-press action.
+* **Enhanced Multipoint Connection**: Toggle the ability to connect to two devices simultaneously.
+* **Wind Noise Reduction**: Reduce wind noise with adjustable sensitivity (Low, Medium, High).
+* **Equalizer**: Choose from EQ presets: Live Show, Cinema Stereo, Stage Rhythm, Classic.
+* **Game Mode**: Enable low-latency audio for smoother gameplay.

+### Support for Sony WF-1000XM3, WH-1000XM4

+* **Noise Control**: Supports Off, Ambient, and Noise Cancellation modes.

 ## 🎧 Headphones supported
 | Apple            | Beats                  | Samsung           | Sony       | Fake Airoha AirPods         |